Post 16 Film & Media Production

 - 3 classrooms with video projection and DVD playback facilities

 As a department we ensure opportunities to show the work of our students each year through exhibitions both at the school and off-site and screenings to other students, parents and friends.
-In July each year the department hosts The Obies at the BFI Southbank.
-This is the department’s video awards ceremony where student work from the previous year is shown and The Obies are awarded for the best work.
+In July each year the department hosts the Film and Media Showcase at the BFI Southbank.
+This is the department’s awards ceremony where student work from the previous year is shown and students are awarded for the best work in a number of catergories.

 Many of our students go on to study degrees in the best media universities - Ravensbourne, Westminster, Middlesex and Bournemouth.
 Past students are now working in the radio, television, film and video industries.